Shift3/standards-and-practices/best-practices/development-tools/docker/README.md

 1. Dockerfile
 2. Dockerfile.dev or Dockerfile.prod (project specific)
-3. docker compose.yml or docker compose.yaml
+3. docker-compose.yml or docker-compose.yaml

 In most projects instead of just a Dockerfile, we usually split out the files into .dev and .prod.
 This allows us to make adjustments based on our environment and how the project is setup for development vs production.

-The `docker compose.yml` file is the one normally used to start Docker.
+The `docker-compose.yml` file is the one normally used to start Docker.
 Be sure to run Docker compose commands from the same directory as your compose file.
 To start up the project, simply run:

 `docker compose up`

-This command will start all of the services specified in the `docker compose.yml` file, and run your application locally.
+This command will start all of the services specified in the `docker-compose.yml` file, and run your application locally.
 When we only specify `up` we will lock our terminal to display the output of all the running containers in the Docker compose file.
 In some cases this is what we want, however we may not always want to see the output of every container, or lock our terminal to the containers.
 To avoid this, you can instead run `docker compose up -d` to run the containers in “detached” mode.
 This simply means that the containers will still start up, but the process now runs in the background detached from your terminal.
 This provides two benefits:

 1. The containers are no longer locked to your terminal, and will continue to run if you close your terminal or exit the session
 2. The container logs can now be viewed individually instead of all at once